qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 **Filters and uncertainties**

-Since it is extremely non-obvious how various filters may affect uncertainties in different situations, only scalar multiplication and division filters are applied to uncertainties (basically to facilitate unit scaling, e.g. from volt to millivolt).
+Since it is extremely non-obvious how various filters may affect uncertainties in different situations, only Multiply and Divide filters are applied to uncertainties (basically to facilitate unit scaling).
 In general, if you are performing any of the above operations, you should re-calculate your uncertainties manually.
+If the filter *can* be applied to the uncertainties, and the uncertainties are another parameter in the dataset, plot the parameter, copy over the filters, and then use 'Send Y to data' button to make the processed data available for plotting as an uncertainty.
+Otherwise, process the uncertainties as required, `open them as a new dataset <https://qcodespp.github.io/offline_plotting.html#loading-non-qcodes-data>`__, and `combine the two datasets <https://qcodespp.github.io/offline_plotting.html#combining-datasets-plots>`__.

-**Filters and irregular or non-monotonic x/y**
+.. **Filters and irregular or non-monotonic x/y** As far as I can tell this is _only_ relevant for Crop X and Y functions.
+In which case it's a little verbose,

+..
 Even though it's possible to plot irregular and non-monotonic x/y/z data (as long as the arrays are of the correct shape), the way that filters are applied often assume at least monotonic x and y.
 For example, Crop X and Crop Y are based on the *array indices* not the absolute value on the x or y axis.
 Similarly, the integral is only calculated correctly if X (or Y) are regular.
 Conversely, the derivative *is* calculated correctly for irregular X (or Y).
 If you apply a filter to irregular data, it is worth to peek into the code to see what the filter is actually doing.
 As time goes on we will try to make the filters more friendly to irregular data.

 Linecuts
 --------